sweattep/ancient_quotes/README.md

 >So I in turn have made you despised and humiliated before all the people, because you have not kept My ways, but have shown partiality in matters of the law.

 >Walk, my children, in long-suffering, in meekness, honesty, in provocation, in grief, in faith and in truth

+>which is the mother of us all?